Aloshi/EmulationStation/README.md

 </gameList>
 ```

-The path element should be the *absolute path* of the ROM.
+The path element should be either the absolute path of the ROM, or a path relative to the system games folder that starts with "./".
+For example:

+`<path>/home/pi/ROMs/nes/mm2.nes</path>`

+or

+`<path>./mm2.nes</path>`

+ES will attempt to encode paths as relative to the system's `path` setting whenever it writes a gamelist.xml.
 Special characters SHOULD NOT be escaped.
 The image element is the path to an image to display above the description (like a screenshot or boxart).
-Most formats can be used (including png, jpg, gif, etc.).
+Most popular image formats can be used (png, jpg, gif, etc.).
 Not all elements need to be used.

 The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.
 The switch `--ignore-gamelist` can be used to ignore the gamelist and force ES to use the non-detailed view.